sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 Problems with this approach:
 1. _centerline.nii.gz derivatives for the testing set files are created in the database
-2. The order that process need to be done might confuse people a bit:
+2. The order that processes need to be done might confuse people a bit:
     i.
 Joblib needs to be created
     ii.
 The ivadomed model needs to be trained iii.
 This script needs to run